lorderikir/monPlan/README.md

 | `grunt bar-dev` | runs an instance in the address http://localhost:8080 |
 | `grunt test` | runs testing with eslint and htmlint |
 | `grunt build` | builds the project to /build/*, this can copied onto a web server |

+There is no need for rebuilding with `bar-dev`, we now used livereload.js to perform automatic updates

 # License
 MIT License